logicberry/logicberry/README.md

 - 👯 Passionate about collaborating on projects that tackle real-world challenges, especially in tech-driven solutions.
 - 💬 Feel free to ask me about anything tech-related!
 From software engineering to cutting-edge trends, I'm always ready for a discussion.
 - 👀 Open to Internship Opportunities (prev SWE Intern @Grow)
-- 📫 Reach me at malikrasaq@gmail.com for collaborations or opportunities.
+- 📫 Reach me at malikrasaq9@gmail.com for opportunities or collaborations.
 - 😄 Pronouns: He/Him/His.
 - ⚡ Fun fact: I love exploring new tech, frameworks, and tools—there's always something exciting to learn!